History, tourist information, and nearby accommodation

 Just behind the church you can clearly see traces of the moat that once surrounded Pembridge Castle, built by the powerful Mortimer family.
 Nothing now remains of the castle except a low motte, or mound, on which the defensive structure stood.
 A Roman tile has been found on the site, and 5 similar tiles are re-used in the east wall of the church.
 After Edmund Mortimer died in 1425 the family's estates in Pembridge passed to Richard, Duke of York.

-I had the pleasure of visiting Pembridge a few years back and found it a delightful place, well worth its reputation as a picture-postcard village, with a wealth of historic interest.
+I have had the pleasure of visiting Pembridge several times and found it a delightful place, well worth its reputation as a picture-postcard village, with a wealth of historic interest.

 Address: Pembridge, Herefordshire, England